RobertAndion/Discord_Music_Bot/README.md

 .unpause (resume,start,up)
 ```
 This will unpause a currently paused bot.
 (Should come after a pause command)
+This will automatically happen after 7 minutes afte a pause command by default.

 ```
 .queue <OPTIONAL page number> (playlist,songlist,upnext)